DAAK543/azure-database-migration571/README.md

-Azure account credentials from AiCore support.
+Azure account credentials created from AiCore support to enable access to my Azure portal.

-A free account subscription was created by clicking the appropriate link on the site.

 The following Azure services were created as per image below